 - Is mobile friendly.

-There are WordPress plugins that you can add to your site to sell your jewelry on it, but one of the easiest ways to sell products is with GoDaddy’s new GoCentral Online Store.
+There are WordPress plugins that you can add to your site to sell your jewelry on it, but one of the easiest ways to sell products is by creating an Online Store with GoDaddy.
 It comes with an array of ready-made website templates built just for stores like yours.
 Payment processing, easy inventory management, shipping and a bunch of other important stuff is built right in.
 Best of all, you can try it for 30 days before you have to decide if you want to use it or not.

 4. Add images, text and a shop full of products